humanilog/dev-setup/README.md

     netsh interface portproxy add v4tov4 listenport=8069 listenaddress=10.0.75.1 connectport=8069 connectaddress=<your ip address>

 It should then work as described above.

+An other problem could also be the Windows firewall.

 ## Troubleshooting